What is an FHA Loan? Requirements, How to Get One and Best Lenders

 An FHA manufactured home loan is a mortgage backed by the Federal Housing Administration (FHA) that you can use to purchase a home built in a factory.
 If you need to, you can also use the loan to buy a plot of land for the home to sit on.

-You’ll need to meet FHA minimum mortgage standards as a borrower, and your manufactured home and the land it’ll sit on will have to meet special property and construction requirements.
+You need to meet FHA minimum mortgage standards as a borrower, and your manufactured home and the land it sits on have to meet special property and construction requirements, all explained in more detail below.

 There are two types of FHA manufactured home loans: the Title II FHA loan program and the FHA Title I program.